Hkh12/react-fnr/README.md

-# ✨ react-fnr
+# react-fnr ✨
-Fetch and render with axios and react
+Fetch with Axios and render.